Tips for Women Traveling Alonesolo travel, traveling alone, traveling solo, travelling alone, travelling solo, women traveling alone, safe travel

 Explore transportation options available at your destination ahead of time, especially if you will be arriving late in the evening.
-Travel agents can help determine the safest choice and make the necessary arrangements.
+Travel advisors can help determine the safest choice and make the necessary arrangements.
 If renting a car, carefully examine maps, write out directions in advance and bring along a cellular phone.

 Know Your Surroundings